MattWestb/R29-MXQ-LP3-V2.3-00908/README.md

 ![SD-Card](RK3228A4.jpg)
 I think (= have not testing) its the 4 contact from right and its pinnumber 5 then 9 is on the phased side and befor number 1 and is SCLK that is logic.

-ARMBian and libreelec is booting OKbut the HDMI not working. libreelec its possible adding "ssh" and can conecting with SSH.
+multitool and libreelec is booting OK but the HDMI not working.
+libreelec its possible adding "ssh" and can conecting with SSH.
 DMESG from boot of libreelec with rk3228a-box.dtb as config (no WiFi and no critical errors = very OK).

 Trying dunping with RK-dump but not working also with older derivers installed.
-RK_Android_Tool i can dooing dumps but i is 110% they is OK.
+RK_Android_Tool i can dooing dumps but its not 110% is OK.
 Parameters looks being red OK and i have making it more times.
 ```
 PARM  FIRMWARE_VER:7.0.0
 MACHINE_MODEL: hx322x_box